code-iai/iai_tiago/iai_tiago/README.md

 Press the Green button for a second or two until it starts blinking.
 When the robot goes limp, put the robot's hands on the black squishy pads on the base.
 Press the Red button.

+# When last to leave on the ground floor of TAB, close all windows in apartment, lock the apartment door, double check everyone left and turn on the alarm.